2200176/CS220AU-DP-2022/dp-checklist.md

 - [ ] I filled in the peer-assessment tables for which one student in my group provided feedback for;
 - [ ] I familiarised myself with the marking rubric and provided feedback for at least one student in my group.

-The student registration number(s) of the student(s) I provided feedback with is: <!-- #todo : add your classmate's student number -->
+The student registration number(s) of the student(s) I provided feedback with is: alba

 <!-- #todo :
 - delete all unnecessary HTML comments in this file